DAY FIVE - THE LAST DAY

 THE NUN'S VALLEY.

+It all began rather tamely through the streets of Funchal.
+THEN we started climbing.
 Clinging on tightly as we sped along the terrifyingly narrow and steep mountain roads, our aim was to just stay on the bus and do the return journey.
 We had boots and a picnic though, just in case.
 When the bus got to the high village of Curral da Freiras, a local guy suggested we disembark, as the bus came back in 20 minutes.
 We did, and as we got off, so did another couple.

 Lutz told us they intended to walk to the top of the ridge, and we were welcome to join them.

 "What about the bus??", we asked.
-He told us there was one due at 5:00PM, so we trusted him and set off upwards, chatting and getting to know one another.
+He told us there was one due back at 5:00PM, so we trusted him and set off upwards, chatting and getting to know one another.

 We read that you can't reach a lot of these places by road, as they are not connected to the road system!